-Incidents involving student misconduct which are investigated by UUDPS may be referred to the Office of the Dean of Students for disciplinary action.
-Incidents that take place in the residence halls are referred to Housing & Residential Education.
+Incidents involving student misconduct that are investigated by UUDPS may be referred to the Office of the Dean of Students for disciplinary action.
+Incidents that take place in the residence halls may be referred to referred to Housing & Residential Education.
 Incidents involving staff misconduct may be referred to Human Resources for possible disciplinary action.
 Incidents involving faculty misconduct may be referred to the cognizant dean or senior vice president.
 Incidents involving any type of discrimination or harassment are referred to and investigated by the Office of Equal Opportunity and Affirmative Action.